windsormorris/wm-website/site/02-about-morris.md

 The morris dances you see these days owe their origins to the late nineteenth century.
 At this time there was a big upsurge in interest in folk customs and there were people with the time and money to collect music and dance.
 The term morris dancing covers a number of forms including those with clogs, bells, hankies, sticks, swords and disguised faces.
 What links all these styles is that the dances are done for show.

 Morris groups are all amateurs now.
-Like any street entertainment, we hope you will enjoy our performance and tokens of appreciation from you in the form of coins (or notes!) of the realm are welcome.
+Like any street entertainment, we hope you will enjoy our performance and tokens of appreciation from you in the form of coins (or notes!) of the realm are welcome and, yes, we take contactless!

-**Many people like to put some money the collection to show their appreciation, so look out for our collectors and, yes, we take contactless!**

 Windsor Morris are members of the [Morris Federation](http://www.morrisfed.org.uk).